gmartinez1985/hexagonal_architecture/README.md

 ## Requirements
 - JDK 17: The application requires Java Development Kit version 17 to run.
 Ensure this version is installed.
 - Maven 3.9.2 or higher: It's recommended to have Maven version 3.9.2 or above installed.
-- Graphviz 9.0.0 or higher: Minimum version of Graphviz required to generate the dependency graph.
+- (Optional) Graphviz 9.0.0 or higher: Minimum version of Graphviz required to generate the dependency graph.

 ## Installation
 Steps to install and set up the application locally.
 This may include dependencies, installation commands, etc.